asyncapi/training/VIDEO_2_SCRIPT.md

 Hello everyone!
 Welcome back!
 My name is ...

 In this video, we're going to talk about the different types of API architectures that exist.
 We'll try to explain their meaning, discover what they bring, what they're used for, and how to analyze them.
-If after listening to explanation of different architectures you find it all making things super complex, sorry, but it is even more complex as you can mix them all together.
+If after listening to this video you find everything super complex, I'm really sorry, but that's the way it is.
+Honestly, I can tell you that things can be even more complex since you can mix all the different architectures together.
+As a lego game!

-Let's start with web architectures!
+So let's start the fun!

 ## Synchronous and asynchronous APIs

-APIs can follow two communication models.
-Synchronous or asynchronous communication.
+APIs can follow two communication models: whether Synchronous or asynchronous.
 Let's see what they consist of and how they differ:

 Synchronous APIs allow the simultaneous exchange of information between two machines.
-It requires the participants to be connected in real-time like.
+It requires the participants to be connected in real-time.

 Asynchronous APIs have been gaining strength in recent years.
 This type of API allows the exchange of information between machines in a non-simultaneous way, the participants do not have to be connected at the same time.
 Communication can be done individually or collectively.
 It's also faster and cheaper than synchronous APIs since they optimize the use of hardware for their operation.